brandonmandzik/hausbrand/content/about.md

 layout = "about"
 imageTop = "images/aboutBG.jpg"
 imageBottom = "images/aboutBG2.jpg"
-contact = true
 +++

-My name is Bob and I'm 22 and produce/perform under my artist name __'Hausbrand'__.
-Techno and House are my genres.
-I'm only here for the music and the ecstatic it brings.
-Growing as a human means for me also growing as an artist.
-With a friend together we found the record label __'Ultraschnell'__. _Which represents our fast and creative face._
+Bob is 22 and produces/performs under his artist name ' __Hausbrand__ ' .
+He lives for the musical moments and his House style is memorable.
+Growing as a human means also growing as an artist.
+With a friend together he found the record label ' __Ultraschnell__ ' .

-Someone told me once:
+_Which represents the Berliner's fast and creative lifestyle._

+Someone:
 > You are the reason for a house fire.

-I spend my whole life in the city and got the opportunity to dicover all corners of berlin.
+"I spend my whole life in a big city and got the opportunity to dicover all corners of Berlin.
 I know every club and the people here.
-The combination of all these small little things matter to me.
+But every time it feels like a new adventure to me.
 It's just about you, the music and the moment.
-And I try to deliver exactly these moments to everybody.
-That's my goal.
+And I try to deliver exactly these unforgetable moments to everybody.
+That's my goal."